ESGF/esgf-ansible/docs/source/intro/intro.rst

 Firewall
 --------

-By default the firewall for a machine will not be configured.
+By default the firewall for a machine will **not** be configured.
 Users may set the following, applicable, variable and ESGF-Ansible will take steps to configure the firewall::

     configure_centos6_iptables: true
     # or
     configure_centos7_firewalld: true

-The required open ports for each node type are as follows, for the default configuration
+The required open ports for each node type are as follows, for the default configuration:

 +---------+----------------------------+
 | Type    | Ports                      |